This post may contain affiliate links. Please read my disclosure policy.

 - 3 cups diced cooked chicken

-- 1/2 teaspoon salt
+- ½ teaspoon salt or to taste

-- 1-2 teaspoons fresh ground black pepper
+- 1 teaspoon fresh ground black pepper plus more to taste

 - (Skip this step if you want to use rotisserie chicken or already have cooked chicken on hand.)

-- Turn off the heat (but don’t move the pan) and cover the pan.
-Allow the chicken to rest in the hot broth and finish cooking for another 15 to 20 minutes while preparing the soup ingredients.
+- Turn off the heat (but don’t move the pan) and allow the chicken to rest in the hot broth and finish cooking for another 15 to 20 minutes while preparing the soup ingredients.
 Remove the chicken from the pan and cut into bite sized pieces.
 Set aside.
-Remove the thyme sprigs and discard.
-Set the broth aside until ready to use in the soup.
+Discard the thyme sprigs.
+Strain the broth and set aside until ready to use in the soup.

 - Melt the butter in a heavy bottom dutch oven or soup pot, over medium heat.
 Add the onion, celery and carrots and sauté until the carrots are slightly soft, about 5 minutes.
-Stir in 1/3 cup of flour and blend until all vegetables are covered.
+Stir in ⅓ cup of flour and blend until all vegetables are covered.
 Continue cooking the vegetable/flour mixture for 2-3 minutes, stirring constantly.
 Gradually add the chicken broth and milk, and then the potatoes.
 Bring the soup to a simmer, then reduce the heat to low, cover the pot and simmer (stirring occasionally) until the potatoes are tender, about 20-30 minutes.

-Substitute 3 cups pre-cooked chicken for the chicken breasts.
+- Substitute 3 cups pre-cooked chicken for the chicken breasts.